daht-x/sagitta/libraries/core/documentation/monads/result.md

   | `execute`       | The action to execute      |
   | `createFailure` | Creates a possible failure |

+- Return: A new failed result if `execute` throws `TException` otherwise, the previous result.

 ***[Top](#resulttfailure-tsuccess)***

 #### `Catch<TException>(createSuccess, createFailure)`